-The initial sharing of information and evaluation may lead to a decision that no further action is to be taken in regard to the individual facing the allegation or concern; in which case this decision and a justification for it will be recorded by both the Registered Person/Headteacher and the LADO, and agreement reached on what information should be put in writing to the individuals concerned and by whom.
+The initial sharing of information and evaluation may lead to a decision that no further action is to be taken regarding the individual facing the allegation or concern; in which case, this decision and a justification for it will be recorded by both the Registered Person/Headteacher and the LADO, and agreement reached on what information should be put in writing to the individuals concerned and by whom.
 The Registered Person/Headteacher will then consider with the LADO what action should follow both in respect of the individual and those who made the initial allegation.

 If further action is required, we will follow the advice of the LADO and co-operate with any investigations.
 We will follow instructions about what can be disclosed to the accused and whether he/she should be suspended whilst further investigations take place.
-This is not an indication of admission that the alleged incident has taken place, but is to protect the staff as well as children and families throughout the process.
+This is not an indication of admission that the alleged incident has taken place but is to protect the staff as well as children and families throughout the process.
 Clear advice will be given to workers on the process of investigation by other agencies.
 We will follow advice about how to inform families about the allegation.

-In all cases, we will notify Ofsted within 14 days of the allegations first being made and inform them about what actions are being taken by completing the on-line form at:
+In all cases, we will notify Ofsted as soon as reasonably practical within 14 days of the allegations first being made and inform them about what actions are being taken by completing the on-line form at:

-https://ofstedonline.ofsted.gov.uk/ofsted/Ofsted_Early_Years_Notification.ofml
+https://ofstedonline.ofsted.gov.uk/ofsted/Ofsted Early Years Notification.ofml

 If the member of staff/volunteer is found to be a risk to children and vulnerable adults, the Disclosure & Barring Service will be notified.
-If an allegation is made against the Designated Safeguarding Lead the Registered Person will make the referral.
+You will need to consider who makes the referral if an allegation is made against the Designated Safeguarding Lead e.g., if an allegation is made against the Designated Safeguarding Lead the Headteacher will make the referral.
 If we are aware of the details of a child who has or may have been harmed by a member of staff or volunteer, we will contact Compass to make a referral to seek support for the child.